Not far from Hacketstown, in the east of County Carlow, the outskirts of Clonmore village, can be found the ruin of Clonmore Castle.

 What`s more, of all the castles of County Carlow (and in the fifteenth century, there were at least one hundred and fifty) none has more impressive remains than that of the castle of Clonmore.

-It is believed to have been built at the end of the 12th century, possibly by Hugh DeLacey, and expanded in 1332 by Anthony DeLucy.
+Possibly by Hugh DeLacey, and expanded in 1332 by Anthony DeLucy.
 The castle is now badly damaged.

 The remains indicate that the castle was built on a square plan with rectangular towers on the south side of the courtyard.
-In the part of the preserved southern wall of the castle there is a clover-shaped window, characteristic of 13th-century buildings, therefore it is assumed that this part of the castle was built at the end of the 13th century.
+In the part of the preserved southern wall of the castle, there is a clover-shaped window.
+Characteristic of 13th-century buildings.
+Therefore it is assumed that this part of the castle was built at the end of the 13th century.

-It is a pity that this castle has not yet come under the protection of Carlow County Council and has not been designated as a historic monument.
+Besides, it is a pity that this castle has not yet come under the protection of Carlow County Council and has not been designated as a historic monument.
 The ruins are fenced, but there is no plaque with a description that I have seen on other castles.

 To reach Clonmore Castle, take the N81 Dublin to Tullow and turn left at Baltinglass onto the R747 to Hacketstown.
 Upon arrival in Hacketstown, turn right past the very narrow Penny Hill Bridge.
 Then take a short drive straight right onto the L2005 with the Clonmore Castle sign.
 Drive up to 6km until we see the castle in front of us.
 You can park in a small area near the castle tower.